rxlian/incremental_embedding_learning/README.md

 The scripts are in the folder of **pretrain_bert**.

 First create the output_dir, where the trained model and log files will be saved.
+Indicate the train.json path, which contains 5M comments and their corresponding labels.
+Also indicate valid.json path, which will be used for validation.

 Then run `bash train.sh`
 ```